Towne Center redevelopment underway; District Donuts announces closure

 Trending News

+"Towne Center is going to be doing some upgrades throughout all of Towne Center, just some moves going on," Jackson said.

+"I mean, I guess I have to find somewhere else to sit outside because it's such a good energy.
+I love the coffee, and it breaks my heart," Montgomery said.

-Construction is expected to begin later this year.
+Construction is expected to begin in the fall.

 More News